Skip to main content

 How to get involved

-If you are a practice which serves one of the most deprived areas in Greater Manchester (decile 1 to 3) and are considering becoming ‘research-active’ or already are, you are welcome to join the GM IRN.
-Please contact gmicb-mh.mimpresearch@nhs.net to register your interest.
+Practices: If you are a practice which serves one of the most deprived areas in Greater Manchester (decile 1 to 4) and are considering becoming ‘research-active’ or already are, you are welcome to join the GM IRN.
+Please complete this form GM IRN EOI Form

 GM IRN Member Practices